 What’s the difference between ITSM and a service desk?

 A service desk is a single component within ITSM (IT Service Management).
 ITSM is the complete framework for managing all IT services across an organization, covering strategy, planning, delivery, and continuous improvement.
-The service desk specifically handles incident resolution, service requests, and user support.
-Exalate integrates service desk platforms within your broader ITSM ecosystem to enable seamless workflows.
+The service desk specifically handles incident resolution, service requests, and user support within that broader framework.

 How does Exalate differ from other integration tools?